 Bonus tip: Do this in any content even if it’s not on social media.
-I’ve written “you” or “your” over 100 times so far in this post.
+We’ve written “you” or “your” over 100 times so far in this post.

-Way #2 – Respond to comments: There’s something I often see that drives me absolutely nuts…
+Way #2 – Respond to comments: There’s something we often see that drives me absolutely nuts…

 A business or marketer goes to all the trouble of creating good content and building a following on social media.

 After a lot of consistent hard work, they start to get a comment on their posts here and there.